 Directors.

-7.3.
+7.4.
 Number of Board of Directors Members.
-The Board of Directors will consist of a group of a minimum number of three positions.
+The Board of Directors will consist of a group of a minimum number of three positions, and a maximum number of six positions.

-7.4.
+7.5.
 Voting for Board of Directors Members.
 All members will be eligible to vote for